Versent/saml2aws/README.md

 ```
 {"clientid":"example","awsid":"123456789012"}
 ```
-This could be easily done with API Gateway,Lambda and DyanmoDB though this is part part of the initial release
+This could be easily done with API Gateway,Lambda and DyanmoDB though this is not part of the initial release

+# TODO
+* Credential caching
+* Windows support
+* Query DynamoDB directly from client to get the mapping

 This tool would not be possible without some great opensource libraries.